arkency/posts/posts/2015-05-15-using-domain-events-as-success-slash-failure-messages.md

 ## But wait, why not just change error handling?

-Of course we could do it without use of domain events that are persisted in [Rails Event Store](https://github.com/arkency/rails_event_store) but possibly of going back in the history of the aggregate is priceless.
+Of course we could do it without use of domain events that are persisted in [Rails Event Store](https://github.com/arkency/rails_event_store) but possibility of going back in the history of the aggregate is priceless.
 Just realise that a stream of domain events that are responsible for changing the state of an aggregate are the full audit log that is easy to present to the user.

 And one more thing: you want to have a monthly report of failed refunds of transactions?
 Just implement handler for TransactionRefundFailed event and do you grouping, summing & counting and store the results.
 And by replaying all past TransactionRefundFailed events with use of your report building handler you will get report for the past months too!